memflow/memflow-pcileech/README.md

 The following arguments can be used when loading the connector:

-- `device` - the name of the pcileech device to open (e.g. FPGA) (default argument, required)
+- `device` - The name of the pcileech device to open (e.g. FPGA) (default argument, required)
-- `memmap` - a file that contains a custom memory map in TOML format (optional)
+- `memmap` - A file that contains a custom memory map in TOML format (optional)
+- `auto-clear` - Enables auto-clear of status registers in LeechCore (Auto-clear is only available for bitstreams 4.7 and newer.)

 The memory map file must contain a mapping table in the following format: